 This EWG guide is missing a seriously important piece of the puzzle – if products work or not AND ease of the normal consumer getting their hands on said products.
-If I’ve learned anything over the years, it’s that NO ONE will re-buy a green cleaner that sucks and also green cleaners MUST be as easy to get as regular cleaners.
+If I’ve learned anything over the years, it’s that NO ONE will re-buy a green cleaner that sucks and also green cleaners MUST be as easy to find and purchase as regular cleaners.

 EWG has just four safe dish washing detergent listed (meaning that got an A), which is all good and fine, if the top three of the top four didn’t create issues for some people.

-Seventh Generation Automatic Dishwasher Detergent Concentrated Pacs, Free & Clear made the top, which was nice, because that’s what I use.
+Seventh Generation Automatic Dishwasher Detergent Concentrated Pacs, Free & Clear made the top of the list, which was nice, because that’s what I use.
 However, the other three that got top scores include…

-- Seventh Generation Automatic Dishwasher Powder, Free & Clear – which is terrible and doesn’t work.
+- Seventh Generation Automatic Dishwasher Powder, Free & Clear – this stuff doesn’t work.
 I’d never buy it again.
 Try it and see how disappointed you are!

 - The Honest Co. honest auto dishwasher gel, free & clear – which is not available in stores, but only by mail order and for ($5.95 shipping), thus creating emissions, higher prices and more work for parents.